Skip to content

 self.tree: typing.Dict[str, Tree] = {}

-eval(feature, node_idx, xs, heterogeneity=False, centering=True)
+eval(feature, node_idx, xs, heterogeneity=False, centering=None)

 👉 Evaluate the regional effect for a given feature and node.